andrewsunglaekim/event-loop-workshop/readme.md

 - Determine the composition and execution order of the javascript call stack
 - Identify the problem that asynchronous program execution solves
 - Describe the concurrency model of JS based on the "event loop"
-- Identify how Javascript handles asynchronous behavior despite being single threaded
+- Give an example of how the message queue is leveraged in javascript.
 - Identify the differences between tasks and micro tasks.
 - Leverage promises to handle asynchronous behavior
 - Leverage async/await as wrappers for promises